sts10/sts10.github.io/_posts/2014-12-06-an-update-to-my-keyboard-game.markdown

 I find the sound of both of them very pleasant and rhythmic.
 If I had to describe it it's like rolling thunder in the distance.
 Just awesome.

+### And on Color Choice

+I read reviews of the "dark gray" HHKB models that said it was difficult to read the letters on the keycaps due to the lack of contrast, so went with the white color for both of mine.
+I'd recommend doing that as well even if your a touch typist (I'm not), for things like complex passwords, etc..

 ### An Attempt to Help the KUL Out a Little

 Part of the allure of the KUL for me was that its Cherry keyswitches meant I could buy other keycaps and switch the standard ones out for new, better ones.
 I saw how frequently Reddit users on the subreddit were doing this and I like the idea of being able to customize a bit (unfortunately it's harder to find Topre keycaps for the HHKB, but I already like the standard ones).